-Meanwhile, the company is looking at making acquisitions, particularly in Europe and South America, Dr Majeed said.
+The company is looking at making acquisitions, particularly in Europe and South America.
 It has commissioned Ernst and Young to identify possible targets for acquisition.
-The acquisitions, which are expected to involve an investment of Rs 100 crore, will be funded through internal accruals, he added.
+The acquisitions, which are expected to involve an investment of Rs 100 crore, will be funded through internal accruals.

-Encouraged by its performance over the past year, the company is also in the process of expanding its manufacturing capacity.
-While two new plants in Karnataka will start production by the end of the year, another new plant near Hyderabad is scheduled to start operations by August, he said.
-Also on the cards is a new plant at Salem in Tamil Nadu, he added.
+The company is also in the process of expanding its manufacturing capacity.
+While two new plants in Karnataka will start production by the end of the year, another new plant near Hyderabad is scheduled to start operations by August.
+Also on the cards is a new plant at Salem in Tamil Nadu.

-Sami Labs is also looking at building partnerships with farmers’ collectives, particularly in Kerala, to boost contract farming of herbs.
-The company has already initiated contract farming of herbs such as coleus forskohlii (ban tulsi), red clover and turmeric on over 17,000 acres of land spread across eight States, Dr Majeed explained.
-The objective is to have at least 40,000 acres under cultivation by the end of the year, he added.
+Sami Labs is also looking at building partnerships with farmers' collectives, particularly in Kerala, to boost contract farming of herbs.
+The company has already initiated contract farming of herbs such as coleus forskohlii (ban tulsi), red clover and turmeric on over 17,000 acres of land spread across 8 states.
+The objective is to have at least 40,000 acres under cultivation by the end of the year.

-Under the contract farming model developed by Sami Labs, the company enters into buy-back arrangements with farmers and also provides them with planting material.
-It also helps farmers obtain agricultural loans and crop insurance, he added.
+Under the contract-farming model developed by Sami Labs, the company enters into buy-back arrangements with farmers and also provides them with planting material.
+It also helps farmers obtain agricultural loans and crop insurance.